Back

 The process

-You never get a prototype right the first time.
+Understanding the concepts Data isn't easy to get.
+To be able to prepare an interface for a system like this we need to turn abstract concepts into ready to code objects with its own limitations and attributes.
+In this case, understanding how data has to be displayed is essential.
+Lifting up questions with drafts and iterations You never get a prototype right the first time.
 This is why we worked through a brief, a lot of interviews and many drafts that would open up more questions that resulted helpful in the end.
-We came to understand what the needed states where, What changes when we zoom in and out of a map and what would useful components be to ground our users.
+We came to understand what the needed states were, what changes when we zoom in and out of a map and what would useful components be to ground our users.
+Testing and refinement We worked through five formal iterations in several weeks to be able to come up with a solid MVP, deprecating what didn't work and refining the parts that provided easier readability on the data and the features like debugging.

 Conclusion

 Data tools are heavily visual.
 And when we design for data and maps, it is very important to be very detailed in the change of states we can display at hand that can communicate to the user; For example, a zoom in of the components on a map looks different than a zoom out, how?
-We have to design it so we we make it easy to the user to understand all the little things that are happening in the map with minimal intervention and a carefully structured UI.
+We have to design it so we make it easy to the user to understand all the little things that are happening in the map with minimal intervention and a carefully structured UI.